sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-08-28-view-word-documents-as-html-responsive-page-using-csharp/index.md

 draft: false
 url: /2021/08/28/view-word-documents-as-html-responsive-page-using-csharp/
 author: 'Shoaib Khan'
 summary: 'HTML Responsive web pages are meant to look good on different devices.
 These pages automatically adjust according to different screen sizes.
-This article will guide you to automate the conversion and view your Word documents as responsive HTML pages within your .NET applications using C#.
+This article will guide you to automate the conversion and view your Word documents as responsive HTML pages within your .NET applications using C#.'

-The following topics will be covered in this article:

-*   .NET API for Word and Responsive HTML viewer
-*   View Word Documents as Responsive HTML using C#'
 tags: ['convert docx to html in csharp', 'docx to html responsive', 'view word as html responsive', 'Word to HTML in CSharp']
 categories: ['GroupDocs.Viewer Product Family']
 ---